conan-io/docs/tutorial/creating_packages/configure_options_settings.rst

    :width: 680 px
    :align: center

-Those Package ID's are different because the build_type is different.
+Those *Package ID's* are different because the build_type is different.
 Now, when you want to install a package, Conan will:

-* Collect the settings and options applied, along with some information about the requirements and calculate the hash for the corresponding Package ID.
+* Collect the settings and options applied, along with some information about the requirements and calculate the hash for the corresponding package ID.

-* If that Package ID matches one of the packages stored in the local Conan cache it will use that.
-If not, and we have any Conan remote configured, it will search for a package with that Package ID in the remotes.
+* If that package ID matches one of the packages stored in the local Conan cache it will use that.
+If not, and we have any Conan remote configured, it will search for a package with that package ID in the remotes.

-* If that calculated Package ID is not found in the local cache and remotes, Conan will try to build that package from sources (this actually depends on the value of the ``--build`` argument).
-This build will generate a new Package ID that was not already stored.
+* If that calculated package ID is not found in the local cache and remotes, Conan will try to build that package from sources (this actually depends on the value of the ``--build`` argument).
+This build will generate a new package ID that was not already stored.

-This flow is simplified, there is far more to Package ID calculation than what is shown here, recipes themselves can even adjust their own package id calculations, we can have different recipe and package revisions besides Package ID's and there's also a built-in mechanism in Conan that can be configured to declare that some packages with a certain Package ID are compatible with other.
-But let's get that aside to explain what the concept of the Package ID is.
+This flow is simplified, there is far more to package ID calculation than what is shown here, recipes themselves can even adjust their own package ID calculations, we can have different recipe and package revisions besides *Package ID's* and there's also a built-in mechanism in Conan that can be configured to declare that some packages with a certain package ID are compatible with other.
+But let's get that aside to explain what the concept of the package ID is.

 Maybe you have now the intuituion of why we delete settings or options in Conan recipes.
-If you do that, those values will not be added to the computation of the Package ID, so even if you define them, the resulting Package ID will be the same.
+If you do that, those values will not be added to the computation of the package ID, so even if you define them, the resulting package ID will be the same.
 You can check this behaviour, for example with the fPIC option that is deleted when we build with with the option shared=True.
-Regardless the value you pass for the fPIC option the generated Package ID will be the same for the **hello/1.0** binary:
+Regardless the value you pass for the fPIC option the generated package ID will be the same for the **hello/1.0** binary:

 .. code-block:: bash